yassine20011/chess-app/README.md

 I am creating this project, first of all, because I love playing chess.
 Second, I want to learn more about Laravel and explore Websockets.
 I'll be using Laravel broadcasting to implement the game's real-time functionality, and I will use react.js just because I am used to it.

 The first move ♟️ is to create a conceptual plan for the project.
-The conception can be found below [here](#conception-of-the-project).
+The conception can be found in the `diagrams` folder.

 **What is inertia.js?**